Contents

 Chocolate and Graham Cracker S’mores

-Cooking s’mores over a campfire is one of my favorite things about summer and the warm nights that come with it.
+Cooking s’mores over a campfire is one of my favorite things about summer.
 While we don’t get to go camping much, we will frequently light up the fire pit in our backyard just to roast marshmallows and squish them between graham crackers and chocolate bars.
 I mean, how can you resist such a perfect summer dessert!

 Now that summer is coming to an end, I knew I was going to miss this special treat and was wondering what I would say when my daughter asked to make s’mores in the winter.
-There really is no good replacement!
+She became a s’mores addict and there really is no good replacement!
 She has already asked for s’mores one rainy night a few weeks ago and I was at a loss.

-It didn’t end well as anyone with a young kid who doesn’t get their way can imagine.
+As you may have guessed, my big ‘no’ to the rainy night s’mores didn’t end well as anyone with a young kid who doesn’t get their way can imagine.
+Her little face looked crushed and it broke my heart.
 There has to be a way to have s’mores year round!
 Time to get out my creative culinary thinking cap and get to work!

 Making S’mores in a Pan